 Employees with disabilities can also be provided with medical health coverage or some employee benefits packages.
 It will boost the confidence and morale of the employees.
 This will also help them to succeed in their work and create an open environment for them to work comfortably.

 The Social Security Administration (SSA) has specified specific disability impairments that will qualify for SSDI benefits.
 To apply for Social Security Disability Insurance (SSDI) benefits must satisfy specific requirements.

 Generally, your disability must have been present for at least 12 months continuously.
 Further, you must demonstrate that your health condition is preventing you from doing day-to-day work and participating in any substantial gainful activity (SGA).
 If you meet all of the eligibility requirements of SSA, you may qualify for disability benefits.

-Consult an experienced disability lawyer to get the help you need in applying for your social security disability.
+Consult an experienced Fort Myers Disability Attorney to get the help you need in applying for your social security disability.
 We can answer all of your questions about eligibility and the documents required during the SSA evaluation process.
 Call us today to schedule your free consultation.

 Do You Need Help With a Disability-Related Problem?

 Talk to us.
 We promise we can help you.
 Call now!
 800-572-3753